-To assess your Legal English level, you can take the Legal-English-Test by creating a Student account and clicking 'Login to Moodle'>'Proceed to Moodle'> Enroll me'
+To assess your general English level, you can take an English Proficiency Test offered by Pericles by creating a student account and clicking 'Login to Moodle'>'Proceed to Moodle'> Enroll me'.

-10 or 12 Weeks, 60 in-class academic hours (48 clock hours).
-Please check the courses schedule.
+9 to 12 Weeks, depending on the group.
+60 in-class academic hours (48 clock hours).
+Please check the course schedules for these details.

 Subjects to be Covered:

-Students will learn to put the language of these subjects into practice through class exercises, negotiations and dispute resolutions scenarios.
+Students will learn to put the language of these subjects into practice through class exercises, negotiations and dispute resolution scenarios.

 Main actors in US and British legal systems: lawyer, attorney, barrister, solicitor, judge, jury, grand jury, magistrate, etc.; Differences between civil and common law systemsТ traditions; Legal education and court systems in the US and Britain.

 Differences in civil and criminal courts; Trial process terminology: jurisdiction, venue, pleadings, voir dire, etc.; Discussion of the discovery process and court hearings in Anglo-Saxon legal systems.